Gleyber Torres Player Props: Yankees vs. Red Sox

-On Friday, Gleyber Torres (hitting .152 in his past 10 games) and the New York Yankees play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+Gleyber Torres -- .182 average over his past 10 games -- will be in action for the New York Yankees versus the Boston Red Sox, with Brayan Bello on the mound, on June 17 at 7:15 PM ET.

-In his last game, he reached base in his only plate appearance against the Mets.
+In his previous game he had a one-hit performance (1-for-4) against the Red Sox.

 Gleyber Torres Game Info & Props vs. the Red Sox